nardiyansah/Generasi-GIGIH-Final-Project/README.md

 I write some notes for you easier to understand my erd and database schema.
 * for field `created_time` I use the type `TIMESTAMP`.
 I think this type is easier for me if I want to group data by time.
 * field `attachment` stores the path where the attachment file is stored.
 For the name of the file, I use the name of tempfile.
 Just to make it easier for me, I don't create a function to generate a unique name for the attachment file.
-For now the extension that can be save for attachment file is `.jpg`, `.png`, `.gif`, `.mp4`.
+For now the extension that can be save for attachment file is `.jpg`, `.png`, `.gif`, `.mp4` and other extension outside picture and video format.
 * field `tag` contains the hashtag in lowercase.

 ### strange thing I found when developing this app